North Bend girls finish weekend with win

-COOS BAY — Entering the Les Schwab and First Community South Coast Holiday Basketball Tournament in pursuit of a win, the North Bend girls basketball team finished with a pair of victories on the way to a fourth-place finish on the weekend.
+COOS BAY — Entering the Les Schwab and First Community South Coast Holiday Basketball Tournament in pursuit of a win, the North Bend girls basketball team finished with a pair of victories on the way to a fourth-place finish.

 “I thought going in if we could get two out of three it would be good for us.
 I thought we needed a win yesterday and today was just some icing on the cake,” said North Bend head coach Mike Forrester.